IstoraMandiri/meteor-dapp-market-workshop/SETUP.md

 geth --fast
 ```

 This will start up `geth` and connect to the ethereum mainnet.
 The `--fast` option will 'fast sync', which only downloads block headers and is therefore much faster.
 Syncing up with the mainnet is likely to take several hours if you have a fast internet connection (as of April 2016).
+Syncing with the mainnet is suggested but not required.
+You can find out the latest block number from https://ethstats.net/.

+## Solidity

 Now check that you have the solidity compiler.
 In a new terminal window use `geth attach`, to attach to your local node.
 Then use:

 ```
 eth.getCompilers()